 The tone plan of an 80MHz EHT MU PPDU in EHT-DUP mode (described in 36.3.X (EHT-duplicate transmission)) is identical to that of a DL-OFDMA transmission comprising two 484-tone RUs as shown in Figure 36-4 (RU locations in an 80MHz EHT PPDU).

-The tone plan of an 80 MHz EHT PPDU that is not an EHT MU PPDU in EHT-DUP mode, is identical that of HE PHY defined in Clause 27 (High Efficiency (HE) PHY specification), with the exception of pilot locations and the exception of any puncturing.
+The tone plan of an 80 MHz EHT PPDU that is not an EHT MU PPDU in EHT-DUP mode, is identical to that of HE PHY defined in Clause 27 (High Efficiency (HE) PHY specification), with the exception of pilot locations and the exception of any puncturing.

 The tone plan of a 160 MHz EHT PPDU is identical to that of HE PHY defined in Clause 27 (High Efficiency (HE) PHY specification), with the exception of pilot locations and the exception of any punctured 80 MHz segment.